dshil/blog/content/blog/linux_fight_for_better_health.md

 ## Preface

-For a long time I was working in the office in the front of my lovely Dell 24 Monitor but recently I have been starting working more in front of my laptop.
+For a long time, I was working in the office in front of my lovely Dell 24 Monitor but recently I have been starting working more in front of my laptop.
 It is MacBook Pro 17 Late 2011, very old guy with Fedora on a board.
 Suddenly I started having more and more headaches.
 It was sad and I decided to visit a doctor.
-Well, we made a tons of analysis, check eyes, check vessels of the brain, check neck and a lot more and surprisingly we did not find anything.
+Well, we made tons of analysis, checked eyes, checked vessels of the brain, checked the neck and a lot more and surprisingly we did not find anything.
 Doctors said that I just tired and I need to make a break and take some medications.
 I did it and but it did not help.
-I was not able to work in front of my laptop longer than 15-20 minutes.
+I was not able to work in front of my laptop for longer than 25 minutes.
 It was a time when the real fight has begun.

 ## Pulse Wave Modulation

 One day I found a [post](https://www.reddit.com/r/linux4noobs/comments/2ygdpc/eyestrain_problems_while_using_linux/) on Reddit where one guy had the similar problem that I had.
-From this post I got the idea that some people have headaches because of PWM (pulse wave modulation) that controls LED backlight.
-Happy owners of the intel GPU card can control this annoying PWM somehow.
+From this post, I got the idea that some people have headaches because of PWM (pulse wave modulation).
+PWM is a mechanism that controls the backlight of monitors by turning on and off led flashlights very quickly.
+Happy owners of the Intel GPU card [can control](https://wiki.archlinux.org/index.php/backlight#Troubleshooting) this annoying PWM.
-Arch Linux community provides some [recommendations](https://wiki.archlinux.org/index.php/backlight#Troubleshooting).

-For the first time I checked the current PWM frequency and it was 0x0:
+For the first time, I checked the current PWM frequency and it was 0x0:

 ```sh
 sudo intel_reg_read 0xC8254
 0x0
 ```

-From this result you can get the idea.
-When you decrease brightness of the screen to the minimum level you will be under higher PWM influence.
-For some people it is OK but for a little group of people, including me, it will cause the eye stress and headaches.
-As a result we need to [eliminate LED screen flicker](http://devbraindom.blogspot.com/2013/03/eliminate-led-screen-flicker-with-intel.html) when we work in front of display with a brightness which differs from the maximum (PWM will be eliminated automatically for the maximum brightness).
-You just need to chose the desired PWM frequency:
+From this result, you can get the idea.
+When you decrease the brightness of the screen to the minimum level you will be under higher PWM influence.
+For some people it is OK but for a little group of people, including me, it will cause eye stress and headaches.
+As a result, we need to [eliminate LED screen flicker](http://devbraindom.blogspot.com/2013/03/eliminate-led-screen-flicker-with-intel.html) when we work in front of a display with a brightness which differs from the maximum (PWM will be eliminated automatically for the maximum brightness).
+You just need to choose the desired PWM frequency:

 ```sh
 sudo intel_reg_write 0xC8254 0x3d103d1 # 1000Hz in my case
 ```

-Of course, not all of us have the intel GPU on board.
+Of course, not all of us have the Intel GPU on board.
 PWM usually appears on middle or low brightness level.
-As a result you can set the brightness level to the maximum and use [redshift](http://jonls.dk/redshift/) or [iris](https://iristech.co/how-iris-reduces-pwm-flicker-medium/) to adjust the brightness.
-In the reality these tools do not change the hardware brightness, they adjust the gamma settings instead.
-For some people it might work.
-Personally, I do not like this approach because I have even more headaches because of mixing maximum brightness + gamma changing.
+As a result, you can set the brightness level to the maximum and use [redshift](http://jonls.dk/redshift/) or [iris](https://iristech.co/how-iris-reduces-pwm-flicker-medium/) to adjust the brightness.
+In reality, these tools do not change the hardware brightness, they adjust the gamma settings instead.
+For some people, it might work.
+Personally, I do not like this approach because I have even more headaches because of mixing maximum brightness and gamma change.

 ## Screen

 So far, so good.
-We fixed the PWM problem and as a result I felt much better but some level of headaches was still there.
+We fixed the PWM problem and as a result, I felt much better but some level of headaches was still there.
 As you remember I have a Fedora Linux on the board with I3 tiling window manager and I did not perform any screen and fonts adjusting after replacing the original OS X operation system.